Ellen DeGeneres takes home 3 People's Choice Awards

 R&B artist: Rihanna

-Song: “Can’t Fight the Feeling,” Justin Timberlake
+Song: “Can’t Stop the Feeling,” Justin Timberlake

 Social media celebrity: Britney Spears

-Note: This story has been corrected to show the title of Justin Timberlake’s song is “Can’t Stop the Feeling,” not “Can’t Fight the Feeling.”